puppetlabs/puppetlabs-tomcat/README.md

 Specifies whether you are trying to add or remove the Environment element

-Valid options: `true`, `false`, `present`, and `absent`.
+Valid options: `true`, `false`, 'present', and 'absent'.

-Default value: `present`.
+Default value: 'present'.

 ##### `environment_name`

-The name of the Environment Entry to be created, relative to the java:comp/env context.
+The name of the Environment Entry to be created, relative to the `java:comp/env` context.

-Default value: `$name`
+Default value: `$name`.

 ##### `type`

 The fully qualified Java class name expected by the web application for this environment entry.

 Required to create the environment entry.

 ##### `value`

 The value that will be presented to the application when requested from the JNDI context.

 Required to create the environment entry.

 ##### `description`